The Geometry of Neural Nets' Parameter Spaces Under Reparametrization: Preliminaries

-\subsection{The Geometry of the Parameter Space}
+\subsection{The geometry of the parameter space}

+\paragraph*{Remark} We restrict our discussion to global coordinate charts since they are the default assumption in neural networks, and in a bid to make our discussion clear for people outside of the differential geometry community.
+We refer the curious reader to \cref{app:sec:local_chart} for a discussion on local coordinate charts.
+Note that, our results hold in the general local-chart formulation.

 The parameter space \(\R^d\) is the canonical example of a smooth manifold.
-We can impose upon this manifold a (global) coordinate chart: a homeomorphism which represents a point with an element of \(\R^d\).
+We can impose upon this manifold a (global) coordinate chart: a homeomorphism that represents a point with an element of \(\R^d\).
 The standard choice is the Cartesian coordinate system \(\theta: \R^d \to \Theta \cong \R^d\), which we have used in the previous section.
 That is, the image of \(\theta\) uniquely represents elements of \(\R^d\)---given a point \(z \in \R^d\), we write \(\vtheta = \theta(z)\) for its coordinate representation under \(\theta\).

-The choice of a coordinate system is not unique: Any other homeomorphism \(\psi: \R^d \to \Psi \cong \R^d\), can be used as an alternative coordinate chart.
-For instance, the polar coordinate system can be used to represent points in \(\R^d\) instead.
-Crucially, the images of any pair of coordinate systems must be connected through a diffeomorphism \(\varphi: \Theta \to \Psi\)---a differentiable function with a differentiable inverse.
-Such a diffeomorphism is called a \defword{change of coordinates} or, alternatively, \defword{reparametrization} since it acts on (the representation of) the parameter space.
+The choice of a coordinate system is not unique.
+Any homeomorphism \(\psi: \R^d \to \Psi \cong \R^d\) can be used as an alternative coordinate chart.
+For instance, the polar coordinates can be used to represent points in \(\R^d\) instead.
+Crucially, the images of any pair of coordinates must be connected through a diffeomorphism (a smooth function with a smooth inverse) \(\varphi: \Theta \to \Psi\).
+Such a map is called a \defword{change of coordinates} or \defword{reparametrization} since it acts on the parameter space.

-\begin{example}[Reparametrization] Reparametrization is ubiquitous in machine learning.
-Some examples:
+\begin{example}[Reparametrization] Reparametrization is ubiquitous in machine learning: